 The proprietor, Cynthia Illicete-Burns is a retired teacher who has imparted the same requisite teacher qualities of dedication and proficiency into administrating estate sales and tag sales.
-She has been engaged in the antiques & collectibles market for over ten years, and belongs to the American Society of Appraisers.
+She has been engaged in the antiques & collectibles market for over twenty years, and is affiliated with the American Society of Appraisers.

 The truth is anyone can claim to be a professional, but what we need to question is - do they possess the background and reputation to merit the "professional" standard of quality.
 Just look into the various "consumer review" websites to see how other companies compare to us.
 Our company is comprised of proven, seasoned professional team members experienced in the estate and tag sale business.